 An IT Administrator at a manufacturing company says, "One of the better features, in my opinion, is that it also makes use of a web reputation.
 For example, if someone accidentally clicks on a link in an email that leads to a malicious website, they will block it."

 A Network Specialist at a computer software company concludes that Trend Micro Apex One is “Quick to install and stable threat protection software.”

-Microsoft Defender for Endpoint is ranked 3rd in Endpoint Protection for Business (EPP) with 114 reviews while Trend Micro Apex One is ranked 11th in Endpoint Protection for Business (EPP) with 54 reviews.
+Microsoft Defender for Endpoint is ranked 1st in EPP (Endpoint Protection for Business) with 123 reviews while Trend Micro Apex One is ranked 12th in EPP (Endpoint Protection for Business) with 45 reviews.
 Microsoft Defender for Endpoint is rated 8.0, while Trend Micro Apex One is rated 8.0.
 The top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
 On the other hand, the top reviewer of Trend Micro Apex One writes "Beneficial machine learning and good vendor support".
-Microsoft Defender for Endpoint is most compared with CrowdStrike Falcon, Symantec Endpoint Security, Sophos Intercept X, Cortex XDR by Palo Alto Networks and Malwarebytes, whereas Trend Micro Apex One is most compared with Trend Micro Deep Security, Cortex XDR by Palo Alto Networks, Sophos Intercept X, Trend Micro Smart Protection and Trend Micro ServerProtect.
+Microsoft Defender for Endpoint is most compared with Sophos Intercept X, CrowdStrike Falcon, Symantec Endpoint Security, Cortex XDR by Palo Alto Networks and Check Point Harmony Endpoint, whereas Trend Micro Apex One is most compared with Trend Micro Deep Security, Trend Micro Smart Protection, Cortex XDR by Palo Alto Networks, Sophos Intercept X and CrowdStrike Falcon.
 See our Microsoft Defender for Endpoint vs. Trend Micro Apex One report.